dotnet/designs/accepted/single-file/design.md

 In .NET 5.0, we plan to implement a solution that:

-* Is widely compatible: Apps containing MSIL assemblies, ready-to-run assemblies, composite assemblies, native binaries, configuration files, etc. can be packaged into one executable.
+* Is widely compatible: Apps containing IL assemblies, ready-to-run assemblies, composite assemblies, native binaries, configuration files, etc. can be packaged into one executable.
 * Can run managed components of the app directly from bundle, without need for extraction to disk.
 * Usable with debuggers and tools.